English language support

 Where you will be taught

-During your programme, you will benefit from St Mary’s green, leafy campus and excellent teaching facilities.
-On-campus accommodation or housing in the local area is available.
+From the start of your pre-sessional English programme, you will receive high-quality online teaching and a supportive learning experience, including access to student support services online.
+Once we are able to welcome students to campus for their full degrees you will benefit from St Mary’s green, leafy campus and excellent teaching facilities.
+On-campus accommodation or housing in the local area may be available.
 You will have access to campus amenities, including:

 - The Library, which has a range of materials and IT equipment to support your learning